 logo Colin Lady with laptop Group

-• The topic has received too little attention in the healthcare reform debates.
+• This subject receives too little attention in the health care debates.

-• This subject requires the public to consider priority-setting as citizens, not just as patients.
+• Tackling health care costs requires individuals to think as citizens, not just as patients or providers.

 • Policymakers need to understand the views of an informed public.